Buckskin Gulch and Paria Canyon Backpacking Guide

 • Overall Difficulty: Moderate to Difficult

 As always, difficulty ratings depend on your experience, physical fitness, pack weight, & weather conditions.
 There is not much elevation gain or loss along this route, but you’ll likely have a long day of hiking through sand and loose rock to get through Buckskin Gulch to an area where you can camp.
-Along the route you’ll encounter two boulder jams that will require moderate scrambling ability, balance, strength, and confidence.
-You will also encounter several pools of muddy water, resulting wet and muddy shoes/feet.
+Along the route, you’ll encounter two boulder jams that will require moderate scrambling ability, balance, strength, and confidence.
+You will also encounter several pools of muddy water, resulting in wet and muddy shoes/feet.

 Permits